taracybersec/php-security/readme.md

 ### 3. Deep clean

-This method deepClean cleans an array of data by recursively decoding each element of the array.
-It takes an array of data and decodes every element in it, regardless of its type.
-This way, even if an attacker manages to inject malicious data into one of the elements, it will be decoded and won't be executed as code by the browser.
-Additionally, it trims the strings and strips the tags from them.
+To clean an array of data, you can use the deepClean method.
+This method recursively cleaning each element of the array by cleaning every element in it, regardless of its type.
+This way, even if an attacker manages to inject malicious data into one of the elements, it will be cleaned out and won't be executed as code by the browser.
+Additionally, it trims the strings and strips the tags from them, making the data safe to use in your application.
+The number of elements in the cleaned data will be the same as the number of elements in the original data.
+The method will return an array of cleaned data.

 ```
 use Tararoutray\PhpSecurity\Sanitize;